microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 - Press Enter to return to the menu.

-- Repeat the previous three steps for options 2 to 5.
+- Repeat the previous three steps for option 2.
 As before, the simulator will generate and echo events.
 No exceptions should occur.

 - On the menu, select option 6 to quit the simulator.